National League of American Pen Women, Iowa City Branch records

 Biographical / Historical

-The National League of American Pen Women was formed in Washington, D.C. in 1897, because the National Press Club would not admit women writers.
+The National League of American Pen Women was formed in Washington, D.C. in 1897 as a professional association for women writers; the National Press Club would not admit women at the time.
 The Iowa City branch was organized in 1963 and chartered in February of 1964.
-Edith Pierce was the catalyst.
-When women who had traveled many miles to attend Des Moines branch meetings were notified, five members switched to the Iowa City branch.
-Together with four local women, the total was nine members.
+Edith Pierce played a key role in its founding.
+The initial membership consisted of four local Iowa City women and five women for whom the new chapter was closer to their homes than Des Moines.
 The early years saw meetings held in homes.
 Many writers garnered awards.
-In 1965 Margaret Walker Alexander, a black graduate student, spoke to the group.
+In 1965 the celebrated Chicago Black Renaissance poet Margaret Walker Alexander, who was then a PhD student at the University of Iowa, spoke to the group.

 Extent